-Products and completed operations refers to your protection against product or services liability claims under a general liability insurance policy.
+Products-completed operations refers to your protection against product or services liability claims under a general liability insurance policy.
 The coverage is also part of a business owner’s policy.

-When does products and completed operations coverage apply?
+When does products-completed operations coverage apply?

-Products and completed operations coverage delivers many essential benefits, including:
+Products-completed operations coverage delivers many essential benefits, including: